anjalichavan2003/delta-demo/README.md

 # delta-demo
-this is a practice repository
+this is a practice repository.